jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 4. Log into your opnsense through your favorite terminal as a **non-root** user
 5. Switch to root, **run:** `su root`
 6. Press **8** for **Shell** at the OPNsense menu and hit enter
-7. Add 'api' to two URLs in ddclient around line 7113 and 7167,
+7. Add `api` to two URLs in ddclient around line 7113 and 7167,

    **run:** `sed -i -e 's|$url = \"https://porkbun.com/api|$url = \"https://api.porkbun.com/api|g' /usr/local/sbin/ddclient`
 8. Now let's edit `ddclient`, **run:** `nano /usr/local/sbin/ddclient`  (`pkg install nano` if you don't have it installed)